benb0jangles/Smart-Treadmill-Adapter-FTMS-Bluetooth/README.md

-# Smart-Treadmill-Adapter-FTMS-Bluetooth
-A Smart Treadmill Adapter using FTMS Bluetooth to connect to Peloton Strava Zwift KinoMap etc

-# Smart Treadmill - ESP32 FTMS Bridge
+# Smart Treadmill - FTMS Bridge

-Transform any manual treadmill into a smart fitness device compatible with Peloton, Zwift, and other fitness apps using an ESP32 microcontroller and a simple hall effect sensor.
+Transform any manual treadmill into a smart fitness device compatible with Peloton, Zwift, Strava, Kinomap and other fitness apps using a microcontroller and a simple hall effect sensor.

 ## Features